-Credit risk is the risk of financial loss to the Group if a client or counterparty to a fin and arises principally from derivatives, as well as trade and other receivables.
-The spread over a large number of counterparties.
+Credit risk is the risk of financial loss to the Group if a client or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from derivatives, as well as trade and other receivables.
+There is no significant concentration of credit risk as exposure is spread over a large number of counterparties.